Being “Good at Yoga” Doesn’t Mean What You Think It Does

 Jenny Weinar is a Philly-based body positive psychotherapist and certified yoga teacher who’s passionate about helping clients struggling with disordered eating, chronic dieting, over-exercising and weight preoccupation find their way home to their bodies.
-This is the third of a series of posts that will (hopefully!) help our readers do the same.
+This is the fifth of a series of posts that will (hopefully!) help our readers do the same.
 Read Weinar on Be Well every other Tuesday.

 From its depiction in the media and on Instagram these days, you might think yoga is all about handstands and contorting oneself into impossible shapes in expensive leggings.
 And because there’s a well-known and serious lack of representation among these images — lots of thin, white, able-bodied women — it’s easy for anyone who doesn’t fit that limited mold to feel that yoga is off-limits to them.

 For this reason, I hear many of my therapy clients, who are working to love themselves and respect their bodies at any size, say that they’re “just not good at yoga.”
 My heart always drops a little every time, because — while I would never suggest that everyone needs to practice yoga — this very belief often prevents people from trying to build a practice that works for them.

 But I’ll let you in on a little secret: there’s really no such thing as being “good at yoga.”
 Even the designations of beginner, intermediate, and advanced yoga can be problematic.
 Sure, they help set an expectation for the vigorousness of the class, but I’d argue that the physical demands of yoga practice are not what make it advanced.